OsamahGharad/OsamahGharad/README.md

 ### Hi there 👋
-I am Osamah Gharad , I am a Full Stack Developer, Web Designer, UX & UI Designer, Software Emplementer and  Technichal Support, and Business Analyst .
+I am Osamah Gharad , I am a Full Stack Developer, Web Designer.
 <!--
 **OsamahGharad/OsamahGharad** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.